humanmade/altis-cloud/docs/usage.md

 Page views statistics are collected in near-realtime from the CloudFront CDN, and aggregated into monthly statistics.
 Your subscription includes usage either on a monthly or yearly basis.

-You can view page views for the current month-to-date and previous month within the Altis Dashboard.
+You can view estimated page views for the current month-to-date and previous months within the Altis Dashboard.
+The final page view numbers are available within the monthly reports.
 ## What happens if I use more than my included usage?

 Included usage is based upon your typical traffic, ensuring you only pay for what you need.